How to theme Drupal 7 with Omega 3

-When it comes to Drupal subtheming, Omega is one of the best base themes, it is 100% configurable and HTML5 optimized, so, how is that we are supposed to theme Drupal with Omega, that is what we are going to discuss in this article.
+When it comes to Drupal subtheming.
+Omega is one of the best base themes.
+It is 100% configurable and HTML5 optimized.
+How is that we are supposed to theme Drupal with Omega?
+That is what we are going to discuss in this article.

 Creating the subtheme

-Omega has a structure based on a grid divided in many parts; zones, regions and sections, this arrangement may vary depending on the modifications made in the .info file.
+Omega has a structure based on a grid divided in many parts; zones, regions and sections.
+This arrangement may vary depending on the modifications made in the

 Overriding the templates

-Every content wrapper and entity wrapper have a class and a specific ID with a common pattern (usually the class and the ID always are the same), this naming convention gives a way to refer to any part of the Omega structure in all the CSS files, the patterns for the regions, zones and sections are described as following; The content wrappers of the regions just have two classes, the first one is "region-inner" and the second one is "region" followed by the name of the region and "inner", everything separated with hyphens, the entity wrappers of the regions usually have "region" followed by the name of the given region separated with a hyphen.
-The content wrappers of the zones usually have "zone" followed by the name of the given zone, the entity wrappers of the zones usually have "zone" and the name of the given zone, but, additionally, it has "wrapper", everything is separated with hyphens (remember that the entity wrapper of the zones may not appear).
-The content wrappers of the sections always have "section" followed by the name of the given section separated with a hyphen.
+Every content wrapper and entity wrapper have a class and a specific ID with a common pattern (usually the class and the ID always are the same).
+This naming convention gives a way to refer to any part of the Omega structure in all the CSS files.
+The patterns for the regions, zones and sections are described as following; The content wrappers of the regions just have two classes.
+The first one is “region-inner” and the second one is “region” followed by the name of the region and “inner”.
+Everything separated with hyphens.
+The entity wrappers of the regions usually have “region” followed by the name of the given region separated with a hyphen.
+The content wrappers of the zones usually have “zone” followed by the name of the given zone.
+The entity wrappers of the zones usually have “zone” and the name of the given zone.
+Additionally, it has “wrapper”.
+Everything is separated with hyphens (remember that the entity wrapper of the zones may not appear).
+The content wrappers of the sections always have “section” followed by the name of the given section separated with a hyphen.

 This would be an example of all the patterns in the structure: